Greece puts a figure on World War Two reparation claims from Germany

-ATHENS Greece's deputy finance minister said on Monday Germany owes Greece nearly 279 billion euros (204.98 billion pounds) in reparations for the Nazi occupation of the country.
+ATHENS, April 6 Greece's deputy finance minister said on Monday Germany owes Greece nearly 279 billion euros ($305.17 billion) in reparations for the Nazi occupation of the country.

 Greek governments and also private citizens have pushed for war damages from Germany for decades but the Greek government has never officially quantified its reparation claims.